Audi RS 4: B7 powertrain

 The 4163 cc 32v V8 engine of the B7 RS 4 is based on the previous 4163 cc all-alloy 40v V8 from the B6 S4, and shares many parts, and Fuel Stratified Injection, with the 4.2 FSI V8 engine in the Q7.
 The engine includes new cylinder block construction, and is a highly reworked, high-revving variant (redline at 8,000 rpm; rev limit of 8,250 rpm).

 The same engine base was used for the Audi R8 when Audi chose to build their first supercar.
 However, the camshaft drive system was moved to the front of the block for the mid-engine R8.

 The engine has increased crankcase breathing, a low-pressure fuel return system and a baffled oil sump, to prevent engine lubricant cavitation at high engine speeds and high-G cornering.
 It has four valves per cylinder (instead of five on the earlier variant) and two overhead camshafts on each cylinder bank (making it "quad cam"), which are driven by roller chains with variable valve timing for both inlet and exhaust camshafts, along with a cast magnesium alloy fixed tract length intake manifold with adjustable tumble flaps (to improve low engine speed combustion).
 On 98 RON (93 AKI) Super-Unleaded petrol it produces 309 kW at 7,800 rpm, giving it a specific power output of 74.2 kW per litre.
 Based on a kerb weight of 1680 kg, this results in a power-to-weight ratio of 0.184 kW per kg.
 Exhaust gas escapes through two '4-into-2-into-1' fan-branch steel exhaust manifolds and four high-flow catalytic converters, into twin oval tail pipes with dynamic silencer/muffler valves.
 The engine is controlled by two Bosch DI-Motronic electronic engine control units (working as 'master' and 'slave', because of the high-revving nature of the engine).
 The ignition system uses eight individual single-spark coils using mapped direct ignition.
 The saloon version produces 322-329 grams of CO2 per kilometre (g/km), and the Avant starts from 324 g/km.

 A 6-speed Getrag manual transmission is the only transmission available.
 The gear ratios are 1st: 3.667, 2nd: 2.211, 3rd: 1.520, 4th: 1.133, 5th: 0.919, 6th: 0.778.

-The Audi B7 RS 4 was the only "RS" Audi powered by a naturally aspirated engine until the Audi RS 5 was presented at the 2010 Geneva Motor Show.
-The RS 5 uses the same 4.2-litre high revving V8.
-The RS 5 featured an optional 7-speed "S-Tronic" dual clutch automatic.
+The Audi B7 RS 4 was the only "RS" Audi powered by a naturally aspirated engine until the Audi RS5 was presented at the 2010 Geneva Motor Show.